 If you stop the study early, the study information that was obtained up until that time will still be used for research purposes and will be protected by the same above mentioned measures.

-If at any point you have questions, concerns, or complaints about your participation in this research registry, you should speak with the Principal Investigator, Dr. David Fajgenbaum at 215-614-0936.
+If at any point you have questions, concerns, or complaints about your participation in this research study, you should speak with the Principal Investigator, Dr. David Fajgenbaum at 215-614-0936.
 If the Principal Investigator or a member of his team cannot be reached, you may contact the Office of Regulatory Affairs at the University of Pennsylvania by calling (215) 898-2614.